prodmodel/prodmodel/doc/api_doc.md

  * bytes (default): reads a binary file into Python bytes,<br>
  * str: reads a text file into a Python str,<br>
  * csv: reads a CSV file into a list of dicts - `dtypes` must be specified together with it,<br>
- * json: reads a JSON file into a list of dicts, * shp: reads a Shapefile with PyShp into a list of ShapeRecords.<br>
+ * json: reads a JSON file into a list of dicts,<br>
+ * shp: reads a Shapefile with PyShp into a list of ShapeRecords.<br>

 ## data_stream